basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 All peers in Riak's strong consistency system maintain persistent [Merkle trees](http://en.wikipedia.org/wiki/Merkle_tree) for all data stored by that peer.
-These trees are particularly useful when nodes enter and leave the cluster.

 #### Tree Validation

-The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after a node restart.
+The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after a peer restart.
 When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted majority.
 While this is the safest mode because it protects Riak